catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 Our web dashboard is a great tool that we recommend you have a look at before progressing.
-You'll notice on the left hand side the different tabs for services that are available to you as a user, services like our images, volumes and networking options.
+You'll notice on the left hand side the different tabs for services that are available to you as a user, services like our **images, volumes** and **networking** options.
 These are all explained in detail later, but getting used to the layout of the dashboard can give insight into their functionality too.

-For more information on the Dashboard you can view it :ref:`here
+You can find more information about the Dashboard in our documentation :ref:`here
 <cloud-dashboard>`